CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/PolicyAbstractConfigProfile.md

 `func (o *PolicyAbstractConfigProfile) UnsetDeployedPolicies()`

 UnsetDeployedPolicies ensures that no value is present for DeployedPolicies, not even an explicit nil
+### GetPolicyChangeDetails

+`func (o *PolicyAbstractConfigProfile) GetPolicyChangeDetails() []PolicyConfigChangeDetailType`

+GetPolicyChangeDetails returns the PolicyChangeDetails field if non-nil, zero value otherwise.

+### GetPolicyChangeDetailsOk

+`func (o *PolicyAbstractConfigProfile) GetPolicyChangeDetailsOk() (*[]PolicyConfigChangeDetailType, bool)`

+GetPolicyChangeDetailsOk returns a tuple with the PolicyChangeDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPolicyChangeDetails

+`func (o *PolicyAbstractConfigProfile) SetPolicyChangeDetails(v []PolicyConfigChangeDetailType)`

+SetPolicyChangeDetails sets PolicyChangeDetails field to given value.

+### HasPolicyChangeDetails

+`func (o *PolicyAbstractConfigProfile) HasPolicyChangeDetails() bool`

+HasPolicyChangeDetails returns a boolean if a field has been set.

+### SetPolicyChangeDetailsNil

+`func (o *PolicyAbstractConfigProfile) SetPolicyChangeDetailsNil(b bool)`

+ SetPolicyChangeDetailsNil sets the value for PolicyChangeDetails to be an explicit nil

+### UnsetPolicyChangeDetails
+`func (o *PolicyAbstractConfigProfile) UnsetPolicyChangeDetails()`

+UnsetPolicyChangeDetails ensures that no value is present for PolicyChangeDetails, not even an explicit nil
 ### GetRemovedPolicies

 `func (o *PolicyAbstractConfigProfile) GetRemovedPolicies() []string`